 The concept of economic growth and the concept of capital and all that goes with it, does not really make the world productive.
 Money and capital cannot be an economic value, capital is human dignity and creativity.
 Joseph Beuys

 Transforming romantic gifts of love into potent agents for peace involves investigation into the nature and history of Valentine commerce.
 Global Witness has worked for more than a decade tracking links between corruption, war and trade.

-Martin Donohoe's powerful and thorough documentation underlines the beginnings of the marketing and manipulation of products associated with love and the devastating consequences.
-He explores alternatives - not only by supporting ethical business but sharing with one another poetry and heart-felt authentic sentiments not necessarily tied to spending hard earned cash.
+Martin Donohoe's powerful thorough documentation underlines the beginnings of the marketing and manipulation of products associated with love and the devastating consequences.
+He explores alternatives - not only supporting ethical business but sharing poetry and heart-elt authentic sentiments not necessarily tied to spending hard earned cash:

 If thou canst but thither,

 There grows the flower of Peace,